lmcai/Orobanchaceae_comparative_mitome/mitome_assembly_structure/README.md

 (4) Manually inspected the length, coverage of candidate repeats in the spreadsheet.
 Then extract the sequences in fasta format.

-(5) Blast the repeat sequences against plastid assemblies, then remove sequences overlap >95% with plastomes.
+(5) Blast the repeat sequences against plastid assemblies using `repeat_pt_blast.sh`, then remove sequences overlap >95% with plastomes.